-Aaron Cheslock is a reporter and anchor covering sports for FOX Carolina News Tonight.
+Aaron Cheslock is the sports director for FOX Carolina.

 Aaron is originally from Baltimore, MD, where he studied broadcast journalism at the Broadcasting Institute of Maryland.